 All stations will be equipped for tap in, tap out Pay As You Go travel using a GWR smartcard.

-From 2026 there will be three trains an hour between St Austell and Truro, and an increased frequency between Par, St Austell and Truro.
+Once direct trains along the Newquay-Falmouth route begin, there will be three trains an hour between Par, St Austell and Truro.

 The Maritime Line (Truro-Falmouth) will retain two trains an hour throughout.
-From 2026 one of these each hour will be to/from Newquay and St Austell.
+The introduction of the hourly Newquay-Falmouth service will see one of these each hour be to/from Newquay via St Austell.

 Walking and cycling links will be improved between Penryn and Falmouth, including to Penryn station and the University campuses.

-Newquay station will receive a new second platform, improvements to local bus stops, improved station car park and outside landscaping.
+Newquay station will receive a new second platform, improvements to local bus stops and an improved station car park.

 Walking and cycling access will be improved to Penryn, Newquay, Roche and Bugle stations.